 However, it was more of a slow burn thriller, if that makes sense.

-“The Adjustment Bureau” follows the life of David Norris (Matt Damon), an aspiring politician who has lots of dirty laundry that the media loves to seize on, and his “chance” meeting with dancer Elise (the always lovely Emily Blunt) in a men’s bathroom at the Waldorf Hotel in New York.
+“The Adjustment Bureau” follows the life of David Norris (Matt Damon).
+He’s an aspiring politician with dirty laundry, and his “chance” meeting with dancer Elise (the always lovely Emily Blunt) in a men’s bathroom at the Waldorf Hotel in New York.
 Their attraction is immediate, and they kiss.